rogervinas/tests-everywhere/javascript/README.md

       };
     });
     // 2.4 Create a HelloMessage
-    // - It will be a mock thanks to 2.1 and 2.2
-    const message = new HelloMessage();
+    // that will be a mock thanks to 2.1 and 2.2 const message = new HelloMessage();

     // 2.5 Create a HelloConsole
-    // - It will be a mock thanks to 2.3 const console = new HelloConsole();
+    // that will be a mock thanks to 2.3 const console = new HelloConsole();

     // 2.6 Create a HelloApp, the one we want to test, passing the mocks const app = new HelloApp(message, console);
-    // - Execute the method we want to test app.printHello();
+    // 2.7 Execute the method we want to test app.printHello();

-    // 2.7 Verify HelloConsole mock print() method
+    // 2.8 Verify HelloConsole mock print() method
     // has been called once with "Hello Test!" expect(console.print).toHaveBeenCalledTimes(1);
     expect(console.print).toHaveBeenCalledWith(messageText);